uma-dev/GCP-course/notes.md

 ### VPC Peering

 Useful to connect VPC networks of different organizations, different projects in same organization and same project in same organization.
-The communication happens inside Google network (internal IP address) and is not accesible from internet.
+The communication happens inside Google network (internal IP address) and is not accessible from internet.

 ## Hybrid Cloud